Minix: MINIX 3

 As of version 3.2.0, the userland was mostly replaced by that of NetBSD and support from pkgsrc became possible, increasing the available software applications that MINIX can use.
 Clang replaced the prior compiler (with GCC now having to be manually compiled), and GDB, the GNU Debugger, was ported.

 MINIX 3.3.0, released in September 2014, brought ARM support.

 MINIX 3.4.0RC, Release Candidates became available in January 2016.
 However, a stable release of MINIX 3.4.0 is yet to be announced, and MINIX development has been dormant since 2018.

-MINIX supports many programming languages, including C, C++, FORTRAN, Modula-2, Pascal, Perl, Python, and Tcl.
+MINIX 3 supports many programming languages, including C, C++, FORTRAN, Modula-2, Pascal, Perl, Python, and Tcl.

 Over 50 people attended MINIXCon 2016, a conference to discuss the history and future of MINIX.

 All Intel chipsets post-2015 are running MINIX 3 internally as the software component of the Intel Management Engine.

 Relationship with Linux

 Early influence

 Linus Torvalds used and appreciated MINIX, but his design deviated from the MINIX architecture in significant ways, most notably by employing a monolithic kernel instead of a microkernel.
 This was disapproved of by Tanenbaum in the Tanenbaum–Torvalds debate.
 Tanenbaum explained again his rationale for using a microkernel in May 2006.

 Early Linux kernel development was done on a MINIX host system, which led to Linux inheriting various features from MINIX, such as the MINIX file system.
-Eric Raymond claimed that Linus hasn't actually written Linux from scratch, but rather reused source code of MINIX itself to have working codebase.
+Eric Raymond claimed that Linus hasn't actually written Linux from scratch, but rather reused source code of MINIX itself to have working code base.
 As the development progressed, MINIX code was gradually phased out completely.

 Samizdat claims

 In his 2004 book, Samizdat, Kenneth Brown of AdTI claimed that much of the Linux kernel was copied from MINIX.

-These accusations were rebutted universally—most prominently by Tanenbaum, who strongly criticised Brown and published a long rebuttal on his own personal Web site, also claiming that Brown was funded by Microsoft.
+These accusations were rebutted universally—most prominently by Tanenbaum, who strongly criticised Brown and published a long rebuttal on his own personal Web site, also pointing out that Brown was funded by Microsoft.